 Standard Mail is processed by the USPS when they can get to it.
 As such, there is no guaranteed delivery time.
 Your mail will typically be delivered in under 7 business days locally, but nationwide it could take weeks.
 Standard mail is, in our opinion, a crap-shoot.
 You really never know how long it will take.
 For some mailings that’s just fine.
 You just want it to get there for cheap.

 If some of your addresses are bad, you’ll never know it with Standard Mail.
 Standard mail is not forwarded, nor are any pieces returned to you if they are undeliverable.
-These items find there way in to the USPS “circular file”.
+These items find their way in to the USPS “circular file”.

 A Standard Mail piece can be up to 3.3 ounces before additional postage is due.
 And, depending on the sort method used, presorted Standard Mail can be considerably cheaper than First Class Mail.